How does the console determine what objects tables and charts to display?

 lastTradesWithPriceTimesSize = lastTrades.updateView("PriceTimesSize = Price * Size")

-Here is another version of the query:
+Here is a third version of the query:

 import static io.deephaven.csv.CsvTools.readCsv